sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--db="<value>"`: The target `schema(s)` to modify.
 Comma-separated values are accepted.
 Supply "all" to migrate all schemas. (default: [all])
 * `--feedback`: provide feedback about this command by opening up a Github discussion
 * `--ignore-single-dirty-log`: Ignore a previously failed attempt if it will be immediately retried by this operation.
+* `--skip-upgrade-validation`: Do not attempt to compare the previous instance version with the target instance version for upgrade compatibility.
+Please refer to https://docs.sourcegraph.com/admin/updates#update-policy for our instance upgrade compatibility policy.
 * `--unprivileged-only`: Do not apply privileged migrations.

 ### sg migration upto